 However, to avoid succumbing to ties, it is important to remember that it applies to you as a country when you are a person of two nationalities or citizenship.

-For example, if you are talking to Mexican authority, you must present your Mexican identity card and state that you are a Mexican.
-If you are talking to American authority, present your American ID and state that you are an American.
+For example, if you are talking to a Mexican authority, you must present your Mexican identity card and state that you are a Mexican.
+If you are talking to an American authority, present your American ID and state that you are an American.

 To apply, you must be able to show that you have lived in Mexico legally for at least five years previous to the application deadline.
 If you have a Mexican spouse or kid, this period is reduced to two years.